-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing Enabling resilience and innovating the circle Governance and creating value Customers People Suppliers
+Regenerating resources and closing Enabling resilience and innovating the circle People

 2153/2021 and the subsequent 2338/2022, has defined times and criteria for adaptation.
 9 interventions have already been carried out (Riccione purifier in 2017, Cattolica purifier in 2018, Castel San Pietro and Lugo purifiers in 2019, Budrio, Medicina and Alfonsine purifiers in 2020 and Lido di Classe and Misano purifiers in 2021).
 A further 3 interventions are planned by 2023 (agglomerations of San Giovanni in Persiceto, Savignano sul Rubicone, Massa Lombarda) out of a total of 12 nitrogen adjustment interventions in 11 agglomerations.
 To these, one intervention planned for 2025, and 23 by 2030 must be added.
 Note that in total, there are 22 agglomerations affected by the 36 improvement interventions in as much as some of them envisage several interventions in different years.